rafaelsampaio/cicd-demo/README-azure.md

 **READ** the instructions before trying the commands.

-If you found any error, make sure you read and followed the instructions, in the order they appeard.
+If you come across any errors, make sure you read and followed the instructions, in the order they appeard.

 ## Technology